wagtail/wagtail/docs/topics/streamfield.rst

 ``wagtail.wagtailcore.blocks.PageChooserBlock``

 A control for selecting a page object, using Wagtail's page browser.
-The keyword argument ``required`` is accepted.
+The following keyword arguments are accepted:

+``required`` (default: True)
+  If true, the field cannot be left blank.

+``can_choose_root`` (default: False)
+  If true, the editor can choose the tree root as a page.
+Normally this would be undesirable, since the tree root is never a usable page, but in some specialised cases it may be appropriate; for example, a block providing a feed of related articles could use a PageChooserBlock to select which subsection articles will be taken from, with the root corresponding to 'everywhere'.

 DocumentChooserBlock
 ~~~~~~~~~~~~~~~~~~~~